nadethoughts/Aetheria/Campaigns/Nimble/PCs/Rowan Hearthboro (Ramsey).md

 - Used manacles to secure the captured kobold before releasing it with a warning.
 - Used Interpose to protect Whisper from Umbrail's Overload.
 - Went down in the animal pen fight and was revived with Alder's Caustic Brew.
+- Healed and welcomed [[World/Characters/Scritch|Scritch]], the kobold the party had released near Clackston.
+- Interposed to protect Scritch during the forest ambush.
+- Confronted Rubius after the axe drove him to attack Alder and pressed Alder to explain his patron.

 ## Current Hooks
 - Rowan is a natural voice for honoring the Erie dead, warning survivors, and protecting bystanders.
 - His Bond of Peace may matter in the griffin scene if the party chooses calming over killing.
 - Erie elders, Cloud Seer orcs, and wounded scouts all give Rowan people to protect and choices to frame.
 - His regret about leaving late can play against Umbrail's and Whisper's regret about leaving at all.
+- The party's two shadow threats now put Rowan in the role of watchdog and mediator between Rubius and Alder.

 ## Open Questions
 - What oath did Rowan swear, and to whom?